 Fig 9.y.3-1 6G Interoperable with Agricultural Systems

 Allen lives in an urban city and he bought a new farm in a rural area.
 He plans to deploy a digital farming system so he can manage his farm remotely.
 Including, video monitoring by the video stream return from UAVs, daily farm works by harvesting robotics, remote control to the agricultural machinery, get the status of the crop collected by sensors.
 Then he can increase his efficiency and convenience.
 However, he realizes his farm is so large without full terrestrial network coverage.

+With the help of satellite access coverage, he expects to deploy digital farming.
+So he can get his live farm video collected by drones for monitoring, harvesting tasks reports of automatical machinery, and plant health reported by sensors.
+In all these transmission premises the majority devices can connect to the network and provide collected data to Allen.

 With digital farming deployed, and all devices connected, Allen expects remote control to the harvesting robots to finish his farming work.
 In this case, remote control requires low-latency traffic to respond rapidly.
 Besides, he requests to do some AI analysis on his crops by collecting massive data of sensors in the farm by AI data traffic.